Lamu in Monsoon Season: Why June Through October Has a Magic the Dry Season Misses

 The Crowds (or Lack Thereof)

-Peak season Lamu is manageable — it's never Bali or Santorini crowded — but in September, the island felt genuinely quiet.
-Shela Beach, the stunning 12 km stretch of white sand backed by dunes, had maybe a dozen people on it during my morning walk.
-In February, there'd been fifty or sixty.
+Peak season Lamu is manageable — it's never Bali or Santorini crowded — but in September, the island turns genuinely quiet.
+Shela Beach, the stunning 12 km stretch of white sand backed by dunes, might hold a dozen people during a morning walk.
+In February, that same stretch carries fifty or sixty.

 Guesthouses in Lamu Town drop their rates by 20-40% outside peak season.
-I stayed at a beautiful Swahili-style guesthouse with carved wooden doors and a rooftop terrace for 2,500 KES/night ($19).
-In February, the same room was 4,000 KES.
+A beautiful Swahili-style guesthouse with carved wooden doors and a rooftop terrace runs 2,500 KES/night ($19) in the quiet months.
+In February, the same room is 4,000 KES.

 Dhow sailing trips are easier to book and cheaper — 3,000 KES per person instead of 5,000, with fewer boats on the water.